 This photo essay shows the day-to-day life the pro-democracy protesters in Hong Kong.
 If you would like to view the images at a higher resolution (2048 x 1035), you can visit the Google+ gallery which will contain over 200 images.
-(I am now starting to upload the photos to the gallery.
-I will finish by the end of this week).
+(I am now starting to upload the photos to the gallery).

 What makes Hong Kong’s recent pro-democracy movement distinctive has been the young protesters’ total commitment to non-violent civil disobedience—there has been no looting and no vandalism aside from chalked slogans on the pavement.
-Not a single pane of glass has been broken.
+Not a single pane of glass has been broken (Post-Protest Edit: though it was still a mainly non-violent protest, as the protests were coming to an end, frustrated protesters smashed a few glass panes at the entrance of the Central Government Offices, putting a blemish on what had otherwise been a remarkable show of restraint).
 Even the symbol of the protest movement—the umbrella—is one of resistance and protection rather than aggression and attack.

 And this is ultimately what the protest is about—protection (well, that and self-expression).
 Concerned about the growing encroachment of mainland China into the territory’s politics, media and social fabric, the student protesters think that in order to safeguard Hong Kong’s unique culture and identity, one of the most important measures is for Hong Kong citizens to have the freedom to nominate and elect its own leader.

 The protest started in response to the announcement by China’s National People’s Congress Standing Committee (NPCSC) on 31 August regarding the 2017 elections for the territory’ s top political post (The Chief Executive).
 The announcement can be summed up as: “For the first time you will be able to elect the Chief Executive through universal suffrage, BUT we will select the candidates for you beforehand via a selection committee.”